thienchuong/Daily-notes/taint-toleration.md

 - Taints are the opposite.
 Taints allow a node to repel a set of pods

+> note: taint and toleration does not tell the pod to go to a particular node.
+Instead it tells the node to only accept pod with certain toleration.

+> If your requirement is to restrict a pod to certain node it is achieved through another concept called **Node Affinity**

+Ask node affinity which we will discuss in the next lecture finally.

 ## Spec: Effects

 - *NoSchedule*: If the pod don't match the toleration on the node, It won’t be able to schedule onto the node